 George Fox Science Outreach Program

-Science classes are taught by George Fox University undergraduate students in a laboratory setting.
+Science classes are taught by George Fox University in Newberg for undergraduate students in a laboratory setting.
 These classes are popular with, but not restricted to, homeschooling families.
 Resources, equipment, and field trips are also available.
 George Fox is a Christ-centered organization and brings that perspective to its science program.

 “We empower and support parents not only through our Classical Conversations Communities across the country but also through our specially designed CC Connected online community, Parent Practicums, and academic retreats.
 All of these services ultimately equip parents to educate their children with the classical tools of learning and a biblical worldview so that they might impact the world for God’s glory.”